Henry Bonney: Works

 In 1815 Bonney published a biography of the 17th-century cleric and author Jeremy Taylor, with a dedication to the Earl of Westmorland.
-In 1821 he dedicated to Lady Cicely Georgiana Fane his Historic Notices in reference to Fotheringay, Oundle.
+In 1821 he dedicated to Lady Georgiana Fane his Historic Notices in reference to Fotheringay, Oundle.

 Bonney published the Sermons and Charges of Thomas Fanshaw Middleton, Bishop of Calcutta, with Memoirs of his Life, in 1824.
 He published his own charges to the clergy of the archdeaconry of Bedford for the years 1823, 1843, and 1844, and charges delivered to the clergy and churchwardens of the archdeaconry of Lincoln at the visitations of 1850, 1854, and 1856.
 In 1846 he also contributed a sermon, "Sacred Music and Psalmody considered", originally preached in Lincoln Cathedral, to the third volume of Practical Sermons by Dignitaries and other Clergymen of the United Church of England and Ireland.

 Visitation records

 Bonney's visitation notebooks of churches in the Deanery of Bedford 1823–39, and associated historical notes of c.1840, are published, along with near contemporary notes and descriptions by John Martin and Sir Stephen Glynne, and relevant archival records, in the following volumes: